csesoc/projects-constitution/constitution.md

     8.2 Nominations must remain open until the later of:
-        8.2.1 one calendar week after nominations open; or 8.2.2 there are at least two (2) nominees for Co-presidents and one (1) nominee for each other position excluding the Grievance Officer, and at least five (5) unique nominees for the positions in total.
+        8.2.1 one calendar week after nominations open; or 8.2.2 there are at least two (2) nominees for Co-presidents and one (1) nominee for each other position excluding the HR Officer, and at least five (5) unique nominees for the positions in total.
-        8.2.3 In the case of no member being nominated for the position of Grievance Officer, the incoming executive will have a vote to appoint one of themselves as a Grievance Officer.
+        8.2.3 In the case of no member being nominated for the position of HR Officer, the incoming executive will have a vote to appoint one of themselves as a HR Officer.
     8.3 Nominations must be entered and seconded by two (2) full members, one of whom must be the nominee.
     8.4 The Co-Presidents shall maintain the official list of nominees during the nomination period, and upon its closure, forward the list to the School of CSE, who shall run the official election.
-        The list of full members who have been removed from the society will be sent to the School of CSE by the Secretary on this same day.
+        The list of full members who have been removed from the society will be sent to the School of CSE by the Administration Officer on this same day.
         8.4.1 Only elections run by an officer appointed by the School of CSE shall be recognised.
         8.4.2 The Exec may choose that the list be made publicly available during the nomination